 Marine navigation has become more systematic and easy with the help of new technologies, from Gyroscopic Compass to GPS.

 History of Nautical Mile and Knot

-Calculation of Nautical Mile and knot:
+Calculation of Nautical Mile and Knot:

-The nautical chart turns to be the one of the important element abroad the vessel once it sets sail.
-The fixed relationship between distance, speed and time helps sailors calculate the distance the vessel expected to travel in a given time.
+The nautical chart turns out to be one of the essential elements abroad the vessel once it sets sail.
+The fixed relationship between distance, speed and time helps sailors calculate the distance the ship is expected to travel in a given time.

 Conversion of Kilometer to Nautical Mile – Formula

-Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
-Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
+Disclaimer: The author’s views expressed in this article do not necessarily reflect the views of Marine Insight.
+Data and charts, if used in the article, have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
-The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.
+The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.